Products recommended in the post contain affiliate links. We may receive a commission when you buy something through our posts.

 To be more specific, if these two products are of the same price or the same look, you ought to opt for the one offering higher precision.

-Generally, digital multimeters often offer higher accuracy than their analog counterparts.
+Generally, digital multimeter often offers higher accuracy than their analog counterparts.

 You can look at the specifications of a multimeter to check out its accuracy percentage.